 A POS system for small business can let you run dozens of sales reports in just a few minutes.
 You can see what days you sell the most, what your peak sales hours are, and what products are selling best.
 You can also track how your sales change in response to promotion campaigns and discount sales, so you know how to effectively leverage your marketing.

 These days, carrying cash has become relatively uncommon.
 Most people find they don’t need it as often, and personal checks can be unreliable, especially for small businesses.
 The currency of the day is plastic, and if you want to keep up with your competitors, you need to be able to accept credit cards.

 Taxes are a subject none of us enjoy thinking about, but they are a crucial part of running a business.
-Without a point of sale system, calculating taxes can become a grueling manual process.
+Without a point-of-sale system, calculating taxes can become a grueling manual process.
 You’re also much more likely to make mistakes that can cost your business in the long run.

-A POS system can make calculating taxes as easy as running sales reports.
+A POS system for small business can make calculating taxes as easy as running sales reports.
 You’ll have a record of all your sales in one place, and your system will have a place for you to input your local sales tax rate.
 You can run your tax amount every month effortlessly and send in the check, confident that your taxes are being handled properly.

-Training Employees on How to Use a POS System
+Training Employees on How to Use a POS System for Small Business

 On-Premises vs. Cloud